 Your language should be easy to understand and actionable.
-First graders cannot predictably remember three-step directions filled with language.
-They will regularly be walking around the room with their coat on at the end of the day and all their materials on their desk.
+First graders need help to remember three-step directions filled with language.
+They will regularly walk around the room with their coat on at the end of the day and all their materials on their desk.

 Simplify this by abbreviating your language and pairing it with visuals.

-For example, say a second-grade classroom needs to get their folders and backpacks, put up their chairs, and get in line at the end of the day.
-Hold up 4 fingers.
-Say “Folders.
-Backpacks.
-Chairs.
-Line.” while pointing to a finger for each step.
-Have your class parrot it back.
-Once students know the routine, simple language helps them.
+For example, a second-grade classroom needs to get their folders and backpacks, put up their chairs, and get in line at the end of the day.

-Student misbehavior often occurs when students don’t understand directions or instruction.
+Student misbehavior often occurs when students need help understanding directions or instructions.

 Say the Affirmative

-Tell them what you want them to do, not what you don’t want them to.
-This is a tried and true rule.
-You likely have used it when developing your classroom rules.
+Tell them what you want them to do, not what you don't want them to do.
+You likely have used use this rule when developing your classroom rules.

 Do you use it in your daily interactions with students?
-Pay attention to your language for a day and see how often you are correcting by telling a student not to do something.
+Pay attention to your language for a day and see how often you correct by telling a student not to do something.

 Don't Ask, Tell

-Make sure you aren’t frequently asking students to do something that you should be telling them to do.
-We often will say, “Can you put that away?” rather than, “Please put that away.”.
+Ensure you aren't asking students to do something you should be telling them to do.
+We often say, "Can you put that away?" rather than, "Please put that away.".

-Direct language is not harsh.
+Don't think of direct language as harsh.
 It creates a culture where the boundaries are clear.